 What companies are allowed to raise capital on StartEngine?

-StartEngine will allow all companies on the platform that meet a set of basic criteria and are not on the below probited company list.
+StartEngine will allow all companies on the platform that meet a set of basic criteria and are not on the below prohibited company list.
 If any fraud is detected, the company is rejected.
-Criteria for companies to list on StartEngine is as follows:
+Criteria for companies to be on StartEngine is as follows:

 - Company intends to raise capital through the crowd

 - Company founder is 18 years of age or older

 - Company is a U.S. based operating company